- Reference Number: HEY-236/2020

 Can there be any complications or risks?

 You need to be careful when inserting and removing your dilator, as it can scratch the lining of the nose and cause slight bleeding.
 If you get a cold or flu then the ring can get blocked with mucus or it can make the dilator slip down the nostril easily.
-In this case, please be careful as there is a danger that it may fall out and become lost.
+In this case, please be careful as there is a possibility that it may fall out and become lost.

 How should I care for the dilator?